 This dissertation describes research conducted to delineate the molecular mechanism of FDTS enzymes, and identify distinguishing features from that of classical TSases.
 Most notably, the findings presented in Chapter II indicate the mechanism of FDTS catalysis is unique to pyrimidine methylation in that it does not involve a covalent enzyme-substrate complex during the reaction.

 This work further investigates this unusual mechanism, by constructing a more thorough picture of the reaction through characterization of intermediates as shown in Chapter III.
 Additional studies regarding the structure, substrate binding patterns, FAD cofactor chemistry, and oxidase activity are presented in Chapters IV and V.

 Overall the work presented here impacts our general knowledge about pyrimidine methylation strategies, and could potentially set the groundwork for mechanism-based rational inhibition of FDTS enzymes leading to possible antibiotic compounds.

 xiii, 116 pages

 Copyright 2013 Eric Michael Koehn

 Koehn, Eric Michael.
 "Investigating an unusual flavin-dependent mechanism of thymidylate biosynthesis."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.